-The University Advisement, office advises all pre-majors, with the exception of Pre-Engineering and Pre-Business II.
+University Advisement advises all pre-majors, with the exception of Pre-Engineering, Pre-Education, Pre-Business II, Pre-Business Internal Transfers over 29 hours, and Pre-Business External Transfers.
 This office works closely with all of the departments and schools which have pre-majors and can assist you with any academic decision-making related to what courses you should take and how to plan to graduate in four years.
 Once you are a full major, you will be seen by your college or school’s advising office.

 What if I don’t meet the requirements to become a full major?

 At Baylor, we are committed to your overall success and expect that most students who start as pre-majors will meet the requirements.
-In the event you don’t meet the requirements to become a full major, you will be directed to declare another major, and if you haven’t done so by the deadline of your pre-major timeline, your advisor will change your major to “BA Undecided.”
-The Undergraduate Director or the Departmental Advisor will be available to meet with you to access/utilize campus resources (Advising, Career & Professional Development) that can help you find an academic major that is better suited to your interests, abilities, and talents.
+In the event you don’t meet the requirements to become a full major, you will be directed to declare another major, and if you haven’t done so by the deadline of your pre-major timeline, your major will change to "BA Undecided."
+Undergraduate Advisement advisors will be available to meet with you to access/utilize campus resources (i.e. Career & Professional Development) that can help you find an academic major that is better suited to your interests, abilities, and talents.

 How does it work if I decide later (after being at Baylor for a semester or year) that I want to switch to one of these majors?
 Do I have to start as a pre-major?